willfish/markdown-cv/index.md

     - Keeping aligned with overarching business goals
   - _Achievements_
     - Upgraded projects from Rails 4 to Rails 5
-    - Sped up unit testing in ci by as much as 90%
+    - Sped up unit testing in Jenkins ci by as much as 90%
     - Enabled first day commits for new developers
     - Implemented coding standards to speed up developer review process
     - Helped SRE team migrate from EC2 to ECS, Codebuild and Codepipeline
-    - Built push notification api to enable more efficient communications with

 `January 2015 - January 2018`
 **Software Engineer**, MyDrive Solutions Ltd, London
   - _Responsibilities_
-    - Working on MyDrive's API, Profiler and Insurers Portal products
-    - Customer support and pager rotas
+    - Building api and customer support portal services in Ruby, Rails, Postgres and Redis
+    - Adding features to behavioural profiler in Ruby and C++
-    - Working with mobile engineers to get end-to-end features working for customers
+    - Working with mobile engineers to get end-to-end features working for insurer customers
   - _Achievements_
     - Wrote tooling for performance benchmarking different infrastructure and project configurations
     - Built cassandra infrastructure from scratch with chef as part of a migration
     - Converted our Rails apps to follow 12-factor principles (https://12factor.net) and dockerised our Rails apps for production and ci
     - 100% code test coverage of all new code
     - Large refactor of reporting service
-    - Defined and implemented entire end-to-end testing process to validate changes to algorithms
+    - Defined and implemented end-to-end testing project in Ruby and RSpec preventing many outages/bugs

 `July 2014 - January 2015`
 **Linux Systems Administrator**, MyDrive Solutions Ltd, London
   - _Responsibilities_
-    - Keeping the lights on
-    - Rolling new infrastructure services based on product need
+    - Configuring new infrastructure services needed by our apps (i.e. exposing logs in an ELK stack)
-    - Out of hours support and pager rota
+    - Permissions management in AWS IAM
+    - Onboarding new customers and building their infrastructure in AWS
+    - Boostrapping servers with bash and chef
   - _Achievements_
-    - Implemented a process for validating map database changes
+    - Implemented a process for validating map database updates
-    - Migrated chef code to a more modular/easily maintained pattern
+    - Migrated chef code to be more modular/easily maintainable

 `December 2013 - July 2014`
 **Linux Systems Administrator**, Powa Technologies Ltd, London
   - _Responsibilities_
     - Maintaining infrastructure
-    - Resolving live issues
+    - Resolving live issues (especially during deployment windows)
-    - Supporting developers
+    - Supporting developers with access to systems and data
+    - Extending reports in Java
   - _Achievements_
     - Migrating from manual to automated deployment processes
+    - Migrating legacy products from Rackspace to AWS
+    - Resolving complex issues with our backup infrastructure

 ## CERTIFICATIONS